-Today we discuss the best practices to help fight rising food prices to give food truck owners the ability to maintain or even improve your profit margins.
+Today we discuss the best practices to help fight rising food prices.
+Will will give food truck owners the ability to maintain or even improve your profit margins.

 If you’ve spent any time watching the recent national economic trends (and I always suggest every food truck owner should), you will have noticed some disturbing figures.
-Those figures are showing that the prices of food products such as meat, produce as well as a whole grocery list full of food items are up dramatically this year and are projected to get even higher.
+They show that the prices of food products such as meat, produce as well as a whole grocery list full of food items are up dramatically this year and are projected to get even higher.